folio-org/docs/content/en/docs/Access/Courses/courses.md

 ## Adding a cross-listed course

+Cross-listed courses share a professor, course information, and reserve items.
 Once a course is created, cross-listed courses can be added to it.
 When you cross-list a course, the information you have in the original course’s Course listing information section also applies to the cross-listed course.

 Note: All cross-listed courses appear in your discovery layer as individual courses.

-1. Find the course you want to add a cross-listed course to and click on it in the Courses list.
+1. Find the course you want to add a cross-listed course to and click on it in the **Courses** list.
 2. In the **course details** window, click **Crosslist**.
 3. In the **New course within listing** window, enter a **Course name** and optionally fill in the other boxes under **Basic course information**.
-The Cross listing information section is populated with information from the original course.
+The **Cross listing information** section is populated with information from the original course.
 4. Click **Save & close**.
 The course is saved and appears in the Cross-listed courses section of the original course.
 It also appears in the main course list.

 ## Editing a cross-listed course